ocean1100/FaceGeometryTorch/README.md

 This repository include scripts to
 1) Sample and visualize 3D flame models
 2) Fit a flame model to an image using 2D landmarks
+3) Fit a flame model to a video using 2D landmarks
+4) Visualize the results of the video fitting

 ### Set-up